 Another “aha!” moment often cited in our classes is understanding the power of small steps.
 We present participants an exercise that demonstrates how an exceedingly small increase in revenue can impact profits – whether through a change in scope, a price increase, the early completion of work, or the expansion of a sale.
 We apply the company’s own financials to track the effects of slight changes in revenue or cost and then lead a discussion on various ways to capture them.
 Because of the positive impact this has had on participants, we now equip them with a teaching kit, one they can share with their own organizations.

 Applying financial concepts to a fictitious business and practicing difficult trade-offs in a business simulation creates a remarkably safe space to learn.
 Leaders can experiment with numerous strategies and techniques to see which business outcomes they drive.
 Whether those strategies succeed or fail in the simulation, the participants learn valuable lessons they can take back to the job.
 Empowering non-financial employees and leaders to learn, understand, and apply business and financial acumen concepts creates a more informed, capable, and high-performing organization.
-To learn more about an Insight Experience Building Business Acumen Leadership Development Program, click below.
+To learn more about an Insight Experience Improving Business Acumen Leadership Development Program, click here.